Article At A Glance:

 Managing Stress Triggers

-This one seems like a no-brainer but is often one of the biggest triggers to cause people to relapse.
+This one seems like a no-brainer but it is often one of the biggest triggers that cause people to relapse.
 This is because stress these days is so prevalent.

 To manage stress triggers, it’s important to practice stress-management techniques, like exercise, meditation, or deep breathing.
 You can also seek professional help, like counselling or therapy, to learn how to manage stress in a healthy way.